Foundation Certificate in English Literature

 (Please note that successfully completing the course does not give you automatic right of entry to any institution.)

-The video below offers an introduction to the course by one of our Course Directors, Dr Sandie Byrne, and two current students.
+The video below offers an introduction to the course by one of our Course Directors, Dr Sandie Byrne, and two recently-completed students.

 Who is this course for?